eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.onewire/README.md

 ### iButton (`ibutton`)

-The iButton thing supports only the DS2401 chips.
+The iButton thing supports only the DS2401 and DS1420 chips.
 It is used for presence detection and therefore only supports the `present` channel.
 It's value is `ON` if the device is detected on the bus and `OFF` otherwise.

+It has two parameters: sensor id `id` and refresh time `refresh`.

+### Sensor with Humidity (`th`)

+The generic sensor with humidity and temperature using DS1923 chipset.
+It provides a `temperature` and `humidity` channels.

 It has two parameters: sensor id `id` and refresh time `refresh`.